Spanish Banks and their approach to transparency

 From having no criteria over number of buy to lets owned in the country of the applicant’s residence they changed this to no more than 2.
 This change was made without warning and a number of applications were allowed to progress despite the fact that it was clear the applicant had more than two buy to lets.

-Withdrawing from lending in certian blackspots
+Withdrawing from lending in certain blackspots

 UCI withdrew last week from a number of areas within Spain citing that they no longer wished to lend in these areas due to an overally high exposure to properties there already and a significant amount of arrears and re-possessions.